conan-io/docs/tutorial/developing_packages/editable_packages.rst

     $ conan build hello

-Note that all we had to do to do a full build of this project is these two commands.
+Note that all we had to do to perform a full build of this project is these two commands.
 Starting from scratch in a different folder:

 .. code-block:: bash